Almost as good as a dedicating a song on the radio. Now THAT is love.

 The first tip was to surprise your date with a CD of her favorite music.
 Love this idea.
-And I’m lucky to have received music from guys I’ve dated—a CD left on my windshield in the middle of a rainy night (awwww) and free MP3 downloads.
+And I’m lucky to have received PLENTY of music from guys I’m dating—a CD left on my windshield in the middle of a rainy night (awwww) and free MP3 downloads.
 (Men really love to bring over their hard drive and offer up all their music in this sort of crazy cockfight with John Cusack circa High Fidelity when he detailed the labor of love that it is to make a mix tape.
 If only he’d had digital then.)
 But I have to say, these song offerings have always been less about me and my tastes and more about him and his tastes.

 Not that I’m complaining.
 I’ve been introduced to amazing bands I love dearly, and I think those guys truly had the best of intentions and were just trying to impress.
 And that’s endearing.
 But I’m into this idea of a CD of my music.
 It shows he’s listening, taking a few mental notes, understanding.